konveyor/enhancements/enhancements/crane-2.0-state-transfer/README.md

 ## Proposal

 - Create a library with interfaces to enable transfer of data between clusters
-- The current WIP progress implementation provides for three interfaces to build a connection
+- The current WIP implementation provides for three interfaces to build a connection
   - Transfer: Defines a transfer program such as rsync or rclone
   - Transport: Defines a proxy for encrypting traffic.
 Currently stunnel is the only option.
     - In case a transfer utility provides its own encryption a null transport is provided.